Kimryn Rathmell: Career

 In 2003, Rathmell joined faculty at UNC where she held primary and secondary appointments in the departments of Medicine and Genetics.
 While there, she served as Co-Director of the Howard Hughes Medical Institute Graduate Training Program in Translational Medicine, Associate Director for Training and Education at UNC Lineberger Comprehensive Cancer Center, and Associate Director of the Medical Scientist Training Program.

 In 2015, she joined VUMC as Professor of Medicine and Director of the Division of Hematology and Oncology, with secondary appointments in the departments of Cancer Biology and Biochemistry.
 Rathmell was successively named Cornelius Abernathy Craig Professor of Medicine.
 In 2019, she was named Deputy Director for Research Integration and Career Development at Vanderbilt-Ingram Cancer Center.
-She served in this role until her current appointment as the Hugh Jackson Morgan Professor and Chair of the Department of Medicine and Physician-in-Chief for Vanderbilt University Adult Hospital and Clinics in 2020.
+She was appointed as the Hugh Jackson Morgan Professor and Chair of the Department of Medicine and Physician-in-Chief for Vanderbilt University Adult Hospital and Clinics in 2020.
 She is the second woman to serve as Chair of the Department of Medicine at VUMC, and immediately succeeds Nancy J. Brown.

 Rathmell has been actively involved in research related to the genetics and molecular biology of complex renal cancers.
 A member of The Cancer Genome Atlas (TCGA), her research has resulted in more than 200 articles in leading peer-reviewed journals, including The New England Journal of Medicine, Nature, and the Journal of Clinical Investigation.

-Rathmell serves on the National Cancer Institute's Board of Scientific Advisors and the Forbeck Foundation Scientific Board of Directors.
-She is a former associate editor for the Journal of Clinical Investigation, and currently serves as senior editor for eLife.
-She has previously held leadership roles for the American Society of Clinical Oncology, the Department of Defense Congressionally Directed Medical Research Program (Kidney Cancer Research Program), and the American Society for Clinical Investigation (ASCI), in which she served as society President in 2019-2020.
+Prior to her appointment as Director, Rathmell served on the National Cancer Institute's Board of Scientific Advisors, the Keystone Symposia's Board of Directors and the Forbeck Foundation Scientific Board of Directors.
+She is a former associate editor for the Journal of Clinical Investigation, and recently served as senior editor for eLife.
+She has previously held leadership roles for the American Society of Clinical Oncology, the Department of Defense Congressionally Directed Medical Research Program (Kidney Cancer Research Program), and the American Society for Clinical Investigation (ASCI), in which she served as secretary-treasurer and society President in 2019-2020.

-Rathmell received the 2020 American Association for Cancer Research Team Science Award for TCGA, and the 2019 Eugene P. Schonfeld Award for Outstanding Contributions in Kidney Cancer from the Kidney Cancer Association.
+Rathmell was recognized with the American Cancer Society's highest honor, the Medal of Honor in 2025.
+She is a 2023 recipient of the Doris Duke Foundation's Paragon Award.
+She received the 2020 American Association for Cancer Research Team Science Award for TCGA, and the 2019 Eugene P. Schonfeld Award for Outstanding Contributions in Kidney Cancer from the Kidney Cancer Association.
 Rathmell has been elected to the ASCI, the Association of American Physicians, and as fellow of the American Association for the Advancement of Science.

+In recognition of her contributions to kidney cancer research and the advancement of the physician-scientist career path, she was elected to the National Academy of Medicine, and in 2023, she was elected to the American Academy of Arts and Sciences.

 Personal life

-Rathmell resides in Nashville with her husband, Jeffrey Rathmell, a professor at VUMC and director for the Vanderbilt Center for Immunobiology.
+Rathmell resides in Columbus, Ohio, and her husband, Jeffrey Rathmell, a professor and department chair at the University of Chicago Ben May Department of Cancer Research.
 They have two children.